 Wrongful Death Damages

 A successful wrongful death suit can cover economic and non-economic losses associated with the death.
-These damages may include:
+Common damages include:

 - Medical bills incurred by the person before they died